lsellersucla/TMDs-NLO/README.md

 2. To clean and remake the above, simply remove the resulting .so compiled library
 3. In TMDs-NLO/lib/apfel run 'cmake .' and then 'make install'
 4. To clean and remake the above, use: 'rm -rf CMakeCache.txt CMakeFiles cmake_install.cmake Makefile CTestTestfile.cmake _deps lib'

+Other tips:
+1. Do the above in your working conda environment so that the compiled wrappers match your working python version
+2. Make note of where you collinear FF and PDF grids are stored, these will need to be entered into the example.ipynb